-In the VMware Identity Manager admin console, you can enable the VMware Verify service as the second authentication method when two-factor authentication is required.
+In the VMware Identity Manager console, you can enable the VMware Verify service as the second authentication method when two-factor authentication is required.

 You configure two-factor authentication in the access policy rules to require users to authenticate using two authentication methods.